- CEMC Home

 You must take the equivalent of 9 full semester (0.5 unit) courses including:

 This number will vary from term to term and with enrolment.
 Currently, we offer at least three courses each term.

 There is no minimum or maximum number of courses required per term or per year.
 However, if you will not be taking at least one course in a particular term you will be asked to notify the MMT Graduate Officer prior to the beginning of the term.

 This will certainly vary from individual to individual.
 The degree could be completed in as few as 5 terms, but we expect that most students will complete all of the requirements in two to four years.

-Because these are online courses, each student will typically have a fair amount of flexibility in determining when they wish to schedule their course related activities within the fixed deadlines for a given course.
+Because these are online courses, each student will typically have some flexibility in determining when they wish to schedule their course related activities within the fixed deadlines for a given course.

 The mark required to pass an MMT course is 70%.
 As in most graduate programs in mathematics, students capable of succeeding in the program can expect to receive marks of 70% or higher in their courses by demonstrating a solid grasp of the material.
 The courses are designed in an open-ended fashion so that students wishing to devote more of their time can achieve marks that are higher.
 In almost all cases, we anticipate that marks from individual courses will not be relevant beyond the program.

 This program is a professional masterís degree targeted at Mathematics Teachers.
 It is not designed to prepare a student to enter a Ph.D. program in Mathematics.
 It is possible that this program might be appropriate for students interested in pursuing a Ph.D. in Mathematics Education.
 If a PhD is your end goal, we recommend that you check with PhD programs in which you might be interested to find out if the MMT could be suitable to lead towards their program.